siynsun/PUI2016_ss9558/HW2_ss9558/README.md

 Author: Siyang Sun

 I worked on my own for assignment on #1,2 and 3.But I met some difficulities so I asked Chunqing Xu for help.
 Assign#3 I asked him (and his group) how to directly access data through compute.
+I can not find the path at first.
+The dataset I used in Assign #3 is the Natural Gas Consumption by ZIP code 2010. (uedp-fegm CSV)

+I used the same dataset with C.X's group for the extra credit assignment.